 8 therefore he requested of the chief of the eunuchs that he might not defile himself.

 This request to not eat the king’s food was courageous on Daniel’s part.
 It is one thing to “purpose,” but it is another thing to use that purpose with wisdom.
 Daniel did not court opposition in his resolve.

-The four young men did not eat of the king’s food because 1) it was not kosher and 2) it was sacrificed to idols.
+The four young men did not eat the king’s food because 1) it was not kosher, and 2) it was sacrificed to idols.

 Daniel’s request was not peevish; it was not made from a spirit of sullenness but from biblical conviction.
 These foods were probably sacrificed to idols.
 He did not want to “defile himself” with this food.
 The word “defile” connotes the ideas of stain or pollute.
 Daniel did not want to disrupt his fellowship with God.

-Believers must operate on the higher sphere of a predetermined predisposition in order to make difficult choices.
+Believers must operate on the higher sphere of a predetermined predisposition to make difficult choices.